naungsoe-yan/dev-assessment/README.md

 ### Running the app

+Important:\
+May need to disable VPN on your computer to allow the internet access.\
+It will take a while to spin up containers and create database schema.

 ```bash
 $ docker-compose up -d
 ```

-It will take a while to spin up the containers

 ### Accessing the APIs